Azure/devops-governance/TERRAFORM.md

 Note also that no secrets are outputted, just where to go find them afterwards, e.g. `See 'kv-reader-sp-secret' in Key Vault 'fruits-dev-u6t7-kv'`

-## Disclaimer - not for production

-This code is NOT meant to be used for production.
-While great efforts were taken for code quality and best practices, certain decisions were made for convenience.
-For example, this demo uses resource groups to separate environments.
-In practice, however, Azure subscriptions are a better choice per Microsoft's [Cloud Adoption Framework (CAF)](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework).